http4k/http4k/README.md

 <a href="https://opencollective.com/http4k"><img alt="build status" src="https://opencollective.com/http4k/sponsors/badge.svg"></a>
 </span>

  [**http4k**](https://github.com/http4k/http4k) is an HTTP toolkit written in [Kotlin](https://kotlinlang.org/) that enables the serving and consuming of HTTP services in a functional and consistent way.

-It consists of a core library `http4k-core` providing a base HTTP implementation + a number of abstractions for various functionalities (such as servers, clients, templating etc) that are provided as optional add-on libraries.
+It consists of a core library `http4k-core` providing a base HTTP implementation + a number of abstractions for various functionalities (such as servers, clients, templating, websockets etc) that are provided as optional add-on libraries.

 The principles of the toolkit are: